 3) The story doesn’t tell us WHO added “and you must not touch it”.
 Eve could have been repeating what Adam told her.
 Men have always added their own burdens and interpretations to God’s command, starting with the first one.
 But perhaps adding more restriction to God’s statement made it easier to rationalize and therefore easier to break.

 Lack of Presence Presents Opportunities

 5) The serpent was smart, and he went after both Eve and Adam very strategically.
 He tempted Eve by questioning the truth; the devious snake also offered her something tasty and “pleasing to the eye”.
-He attracted Eve with a desirable THING.
+He attracted Eve with a desirable THING, something that appealed to her aesthetics AND her senses.
 Kinda like shopping.
 Or Pinterest.
 Women rise up in arms if anyone suggests that shopping is a sin, trust me on that one.
 But it relates to covetousness, and desiring things.
+Shopping in and of itself isn’t necessarily bad, but coveting something–desiring a thing, say, more than God–certainly is.
 That’s what drew Eve into sin.